sila-kara/DSA-210-Term-Project/README.md

 | `white_women`, `black_women`, `hispanic_women` | Wage data segmented by ethnicity and gender. |

 #### **Usage in the Project**
-- **Compare wage growth across different education levels** to test the first hypothesis.
+- **Compare wage growth across different education levels**.
-- **Analyze wage disparities between demographic groups** (gender and ethnicity) to test the second hypothesis.
+- **Analyze wage disparities between demographic groups** (gender and ethnicity).
-- **Combine with inflation data to calculate real wages** and examine purchasing power changes over years across different educational backgrounds.
+- **Combine with inflation data to calculate real wages** and examine purchasing power changes over years across different groups.

 ---
 ### **2. Inflation Data: Monthly CPI indexes from 1913 to 2022, as a representation of inflation changes over the years**